What To Expect When You Arrive A notice from Drs. Czaplicki and staff

-- If you are running early please wait in your car until your appointment time.
+- If you are running more than 10 minutes early please wait in your car until your appointment time.

 We are also elevating our policies and procedures for our staff during this time:

-- Our entire staff is tested daily for COVID-19 symptoms and will have a daily temperature check.
+- Our entire staff is screened daily for COVID-19 symptoms and will have a daily temperature check.

 - Doctors and staff will maintain a safe distance from patients, when possible.
 When necessary to perform treatments, providers will don all the proper PPE including masks, face shields, gloves, and protective garments that will be changed frequently.

 - Our exam rooms and high touch areas will be thoroughly sanitized after each patient.

 - You will notice plexiglass barriers between the front desk and waiting room.

 These are some of the things that have been done to help ensure everyone’s safety.
 We look forward to reopening and caring for your dental needs with the same level of quality and compassion as always.

 Aphthous ulcers, better known as "canker sores" are notorious for causing us pain and impairing our ability to talk, eat, and smile normally.
 Topical gels and pastes are helpful (for a little while) when a canker sore is small and tucked away.
 But what about those big, stinging ulcers that constantly catch your teeth or tongue?!

 Rather than riding out the pain, consider treating a wicked canker sore with a soft tissue laser.
 Our office uses an NV Microlaser (the same one pictured in the video above) to paint over a painful ulcer.
 By reducing the intensity of the laser beam, we can painlessly dehydrate the top few layer of cells.
 The results are rapid healing, decreased pain, and a reduced chance that the sore will return!